TESL 402: Principles of Linguistics for Teachers, 3 cr.

-This course is built on the notion that the optimal second/foreign language syllabus is a lexically-based one.
+This course is built on the notion that the optimal second/foreign language syllabus is a lexically based one.
 The course covers vocabulary knowledge and acquisition from the perspectives of both the second language learner and the teacher.
 Topics covered include what it means to "know a word", memory, dictionaries and other tools, learner strategies, vocabulary assessment, selection criteria, and teaching techniques.
-Prereq.: graduate standing, TESL 402 and TESL 410.
+Prerequisite: graduate standing, TESL 402 and TESL 410.

 TESL 452: Content-Based Instruction, 3 cr.

 Exploration of content-based instruction as an approach to teaching English language learners.
 Functioning as both a method in the English as a second or foreign language classroom and as a technique for meeting the needs of English language learners in the content area classroom, its theory and practice are examined through the various models and the standard-based curriculum.
 Additionally, practices and strategies related to planning, implementing, and managing ESL and content instruction, including classroom organization, teaching strategies for developing and integrating language skills, and choosing and adapting classroom resources are addressed.
 Prerequisite: graduate standing, and TESL 402 and TESL 410.

 TESL 460: Second Language Acquisition, 3 cr.